 I was extremely lucky.
 Business always requires personal relationships.
 I still count Cliff as one of my best friends.

 It's almost a given in the music business that artists eventually regret the terms of their first contract.
 They're so happy to get signed that they will sign almost anything.
 Yet your experience was very different.

 Success came to me in my late 20s.
-I had started touring when I was a teenager so I had already seen the good, the bad, and the ugly side of the music business.
-Plus setting up my own record company taught me a lot.
+I started touring when I was a teenager so I had already seen the good, the bad, and the ugly side of the music business.
+Plus, setting up my own record company taught me a lot.

 I walked into Relativity Records as a musician who could not be taken advantage of.
 That's why I wound up owning all my own publishing and making a deal that was quite advantageous for a new solo artist.
 But I really didn't think of myself as an entrepreneur.
 I thought of myself as an artist who felt strongly he should control every aspect of his art.

 What you just said is perfect.
-You encapsulated what I came to grips with when I looked for funding for my first record.
+That encapsulates what I came to grips with when I looked for funding for my first record.